dhildeb/student-workbook/src/reflections/wk10/journal.md

 - reference types are a location with another location stored in it.

 # Tuesday
+>Lab
+-

 >What is a List in C#?
--
+- a generic type so that it can become any type, great substitute for arrays

 >What List methods seem like you might use them often?
 Why?
+- Count, Add, Contains, ForEach, Find, FindIndex, Remove, RemoveAt
+- similar to array methods that i have already used often.

 >How would you retrieve an item from a list?
 What method could you use?
+- list.Find(item => listItem === searchItem)
+- you could also use FindIndex and FindAt

 # Wendsday
+>Lab
+-
 >In a SQL table, what is the difference between information in a row and information in a column?

 >Demonstrate the basic structure for creating a new table called characters with the values name, age, description as strings, and an int id.